tagae/bash-on/README.md

 Bash On
 =======

-Bash On is a modular library of Bash functions to write robust scripts.
+A modular library of Bash functions.

 Support
 -------